TooAngel/screeps/README.md

 editor.
 But I think there are a couple of funny ideas.
 Every contribution is welcome.

-Copy `src/config_local.js.example` to `src/config_local.js` and use it to modify configs for your own bot rather than directly modifying `src/config*.js` defaults.

 ## Features

  - Automatic base building